spryker/spryker-docs/_drafts/oryx/boilerplate.md

 ### SSR boilerplate

-If you're using SSR in your application, you need to build an serve the application with different code.
+If you're using SSR in your application, you need to build and serve the application with different code.
 The boilerplate provides a minimum customizable setup to accomplish this:

 - `server/render.ts` – Renders the initial HTML content for your application on the server.
 - `server/server.ts` – Sets up the server and handles incoming requests.